Kotlin/dokka/docs/src/doc/docs/user_guide/gradle/usage.md

 ```

 ## Multi-module projects
-For documenting Gradle multi-module projects, you can use `dokka${format}Multimodule` tasks.
+For documenting Gradle multi-module projects, you can use `dokka${format}MultiModule` tasks.

 ```kotlin
 tasks.dokkaHtmlMultiModule.configure {